hans375-olo/branch-wifi-infrastructure-lab/README.md

 - SSID broadcast begins immediately — wired policy already in place

 ### Phase 3 — Stateful Firewall
+Not started.
+Implies a rebuild in EVE-NG or GNS3.
 Replace R1 ACLs with a Fortinet or Palo Alto VM between the distribution layer and the edge: